 If you're setting up a cigar room or something similar at home, you don't just have to rely on windows and fans.
 Smoke eaters aren't just for large commercial spaces.
 Appropriately sized home smoke eaters help protect you, your family, and your possessions from the dangerous effects of smoke over time.

 3. Concealed smoke eaters

 All that will be visible to your guests or patrons are supply and return grilles.

-The distinguishing factor about media smoke eater is that it draws smoke through a filter that requires replacing on a regular basis.
+The distinguishing factor about a media smoke eater is that it draws smoke through a filter that requires regular replacement.
 Otherwise, they are relatively low maintenance.
 You'll likely choose between media and electronic models if you're picking out cigar club smoke eaters.

 This type of smoke eater is another option for those looking for something that blends into the environment.
-As the name indicates, flush mount smoke eaters can be installed flush with the ceiling or wall, making a smaller aesthetic impact.
+As the name indicates, flush-mount smoke eaters can be installed flush with the ceiling or wall, making a more minor aesthetic impact.

 In addition to the various types of smoke eaters on the market, there are different brands and sizes.
 Before you buy, talk to a professional who can assess your needs and recommend a model that will work best for you.

 To get help on choosing the right machine for you, try our smoke eater recommendation form and we'll get back to you within 24 hours.